 We’ll review 12 of the most common reasons why homes linger on the market and go over actions you can take.
 It’s frustrating to say the least, but you shouldn’t wait any longer to make some changes, especially if your home’s total days on market is more than a month.

-But generally, says Alisha Simpkins, a top 1% selling agent in Chico, CA, a home is “going to sell for the most amount of money in the first 30 days.”
+Generally, says Alisha Simpkins, a top-selling Chico, California, real estate agent, a home is “going to sell for the most amount of money in the first 30 days.”

 1. The price is too high

 When it comes to reasons a home isn’t selling, “If it’s not condition, it’s always price,” says Simpkins.
 “And in fact, it’s usually always price.”

 Homebuyers pay attention to overpricing.
 As of Q3 2021, 54% of agents have seen or heard about buyers backing out of contracts due to remorse about inflated home values.

 How do you know if your home is priced too high?
 Pricing a home for sale is deceivingly complex.
 To predict what buyers would pay, you need to carefully review recent sales and make dollar adjustments to your property based on competitive differences.

 Our Home Value Estimator can be a helpful tool for this task.
 Enter your address and answer a few basic questions about your home, and we’ll provide a preliminary home valuation in less than two minutes.

 However, an online estimate is just a starting point.
 If you priced the home yourself, ask for a real estate agent’s opinion on whether you were too ambitious.